Characters: Yu Yu Hakusho Team Urameshi

 - Aloof Big Brother: To Yukina.

 - Amazon Chaser: Hiei likes Mukuro because of her being strong enough to stand against him as well as their Not So Different backgrounds even though her mutation and the horrors she put herself through to escape her abusive father have disfigured her.

 - Ascended Extra: He was never supposed to show up after Yusuke beat him, but people kept asking about him, so he came back when Kurama did.

 - Badass: He absolutely doesn't play around in his fights, and will cut you to shreds in split-split seconds before you can even comprehend the fact that you've been cut.

-- Bandage Babe: His bandaged arm and his good looks fulfill this trope, though if you wanted to give him a hug he'd rip your spine out.
+- Bandage Babe: His bandaged arm and his good looks fulfill this trope, though if you tried to give him a hug he'd rip your spine out.

-- Belligerent Sexual Tension: With Mukuro, in a much more literal way that Yusuke and Keiko.
+- Belligerent Sexual Tension: With Mukuro, in a much more literal way than Yusuke and Keiko.

 - Berserk Button:

 - Big Damn Heroes: Arrives just in the nick of time and rescues Yusuke from Sniper's onslaught.